 APPENDIX A – CONTINUATION BUDGET INSTRUCTIONS CONTINUATION BUDGET INSTRUCTIONS

-Please refer to the Children’s Board preliminary funding recommendation by program provided in the
+Please refer to the Children’s Board preliminary funding notice provided in the

 e-mail sent to your agency for an “up to” total contract amount for the next year.

 Special Note: Board approved funding recommendations are subject to change during contract negotiations.